Find Affordable College Courses

 While working on their degree, nursing majors at New Mexico Highlands University accumulate an average of around $14,507 in student debt.

-Full Nursing at New Mexico Highlands University Report
+Read full report on Nursing at New Mexico Highlands University

-You’ll be in good company if you decide to attend University of New Mexico - Main Campus.
-It ranked #3 on our 2023 Best Nursing Schools in New Mexico list.
-Located in the large city of Albuquerque, UNM is a public school with a fairly large student population.
+A rank of #3 on this year’s list means University of New Mexico - Main Campus is a great place for nursing students.
+Located in the large city of Albuquerque, UNM is a public school with a very large student population.

 While working on their degree, nursing majors at UNM accumulate an average of around $20,180 in student debt.